carolrs/news-article/README.md

 # News
 ![Class System Design Drawing](docs/news.gif?raw=true "News")

-This project is a simple search application utilizing the New York Times API to fetch and display articles.
-Users can search for articles using keywords.
+This project is a search application that utilizes the New York Times API to fetch and display articles.
+The original version of this project was created by following the tutorial "ReactJs News App using the New York Times Articles API" on YouTube(https://www.youtube.com/watch?v=m2aYEl14ekY).
+However, I have added new features and personalized the CSS to make it my own.

+The new features I have added include:

+* A navigation bar with "About" and "Contact" sections.
+* A dark mode feature.
+* Share functionality using the Web Share API.

-The application is built with React and relies heavily on hooks (useState and useEffect) to manage state and side effects.
+The application is built with React and makes use of hooks such as useState and useEffect to manage state and side effects.

-This project was created while following along with the YouTube tutorial "ReactJs News App using the New York Times Articles API".

 # Features

 Search for articles
 Display article information (headline, abstract, lead paragraph, author, news desk, section name, word count) Links to the full articles
-Setup

 # Pre-requisites
 Node.js installed on your machine